dgroomes/poetry-playground/README.md

 ## Overview

-This repository is for me to learn Poetry and have working example code/configuration that I look back on in my future development in the Python ecosystem.
+This repository is for me to learn Poetry and have working example code and configuration that I can look back on in my future development in the Python ecosystem.
 Personally, I like to use JetBrains IDEs, and I'm using PyCharm for this project.
 PyCharm has built-in support for Poetry.
-Let's explore it.
+Let's explore Poetry.

 ## Instructions